-The transcendental argument for God's existence takes different forms, but is basically an argument based upon the necessary preconditions for transcendentals.
-Transcendentals are those things which are true but do not depend on material conditions such as location and time for their validity.
+The transcendental argument for God's existence takes different forms but is basically an argument based on the necessary preconditions for transcendentals.
+Transcendentals are those things which are true but do not depend on material conditions, such as location and time for their validity.
 Such transcendentals include the laws of logic: the law of identity, the law of non-contradiction, the law of excluded middle, and the law of proper inference.
 These are not dependent on space, time, or humans for their validity.

 See the article: The Transcendental Argument for the Existence of God.